SMOLKEYS/bluearchive-lscom/C2 - Introductions and Magic.md

 "You do not need to refer to me by my family name, Emiya-sensei."
 Rin adds before gesturing for us to follow her.

-As we walk through the surprisingly large building, we end up in an observation deck, where we all end up seeing a breathtaking wide view of Kivotos.
+As we walk through the surprisingly large building, we end up in an observation deck, where we all end up seeing a breathtaking view of Kivotos.

 "Well, then... to formally end the introductions..."